 Banff's larches are unique because they're deciduous pines, not evergreens.
 This means that when cooler weather settles in the Canadian Rockies, the larch's needles change from green to gold, just like the region’s beautiful aspen, birch and poplar leaves.
 Soon after, the tree sheds its needles, leaving all of its branches bare over winter.
 With spring's arrival, new growth begins, and the larch sprouts green once more.

-*Note: The village and chairlifts are closed in fall 2020 due to COVID-19; however, mountain trails can be accessed on foot from the Sunshine parking lot.
+*Note: The village and chairlifts are closed in fall 2021 due to COVID-19; however, mountain trails can be accessed on foot from the Sunshine Village parking lot.

-While there are larch trees to be found in Jasper National Park, they're mainly up in the high alpine and much more difficult to see first person than in Banff.
-If you're up for the hike, head into the iconic Skyline Trail and soak up the autumn gold at Shovel Pass.
+While there are larch trees to be found in Jasper National Park, they're mainly up in the high alpine and much more difficult to see than in Banff.
+If you're up for the hike, head to the iconic Skyline Trail and soak up the autumn gold at Shovel Pass.